 Status

-For the spring 2025 semester, Peacock Hall’s main entrance will be shifted to the building entrance available from Howard Street, during the first phase of the addition’s construction.
+Peacock Hall’s addition is anticipated to open for the fall 2026 semester.
+For the spring 2025 semester, Peacock Hall’s main entrance has been shifted to the building entrance available from Howard Street, during the first phase of the addition’s construction.

 How is it funded?